spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-b2b-contracts-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when a Merchant Relationship is being created, `CompanyBusinessUnit.merchantRelationships` property of assigned business units contains merchant relationship data, when logged in as a company user of the assigned business unit.
+Make sure that, when a merchant relationship is being created, the `CompanyBusinessUnit.merchantRelationships` property of assigned business units contains merchant relationship data, when logged in as a company user of the assigned business unit.

 {% endinfo_block %}